ssvlabs/ssv/docs/specs/NETWORKING.md

 and can be revoked in case it was compromised.

 `Operator Key` is used for decryption of share's keys that are used for signing/verifying consensus messages and duties. \
-Exporter and Bootnode does not hold this key.
+Exporter and Bootnode do not hold this key.

 ### Network Discovery